EnviroDIY/LearnEnviroDIY/_episodes/05-UsePlatformIO.md

 questions:
 - "How do I tell PlatformIO which Arduino I am using?
 How do I use PlatformIO to upload a sketch to an Arduino board?
 How do I view and edit sketches in PlatformIO?"
 objectives:
 - "Install Mayfly data logger in PlatformIO.
-Edit and upload sketches to Mayfly.
-Set real time clock on Mayfly.
-Connect sensor to Mayfly."
+Edit and upload sketches to Mayfly."
 keypoints:
 - "Translate skills from earlier tutorials using Arduino UNO and Arduino IDE to a new PlatformIO IDE and the EnviroDIY Mayfly logger."
 ---
 > ## Prerequisites
 >
 > - A computer, an internet connection, and motivation to tinker and hack.
-> - For this episode, you'll need an [EnviroDIY Mayfly Starter Kit](https://www.amazon.com/EnviroDIY-Mayfly-Arduino-Compatible-Starter/dp/B01FCVALDW), a [CR1220 12mm Diameter - 3V Lithium Coin Cell Battery](https://www.adafruit.com/product/380) (also available where watch batteries are sold), and selected environmental sensors (list coming soon).
+> - For this episode, you'll need an [EnviroDIY Mayfly Starter Kit](https://www.amazon.com/EnviroDIY-Mayfly-Arduino-Compatible-Starter/dp/B01FCVALDW), and a [CR1220 12mm Diameter - 3V Lithium Coin Cell Battery](https://www.adafruit.com/product/380) (also available where watch batteries are sold).
 {: .prereq}

 ## Part 1, Episode 5: Using PlatformIO